topquark22/Thermo55/README.md

 The max-min values displayed are not real-time.
 They are the values from 15 seconds in the past (the "lag time").To change this, edit the value of `LAG_TIME` defined in **thermo55.h**.

-Furthermore, MAX/MIN is not stored for the first few samples (the "lead time").
-This is set by jumpers (see Table 2).
+MAX/MIN is calculated from the time of the last measurement.

-Because of the lead and lag times, MAX/MIN data is not available for 15 + leadTime seconds since the device was reset.
+Because of the lag time, MAX/MIN data is not available for 15 seconds since the device was reset.

 ## Arduino pin assignments

-### Table 1

 | pin  | pinMode      | description                               |
 |------|--------------|-------------------------------------------|